Looks like you are using an old version of Internet Explorer - Please update your browser

 As something of a doxology to evolution and of praise of Darwin, the exhibition’s final section celebrates the beauty and diversity of plants.
 Regarding the variety of orchids, the museum quotes Darwin: “From so simple a beginning, endless forms most beautiful and most wonderful have been, and are, being evolved.”
 An “amen” is almost expected at this point after spending so much time viewing several exhibits exalting Darwin and his theory.
 (For a creationist view of orchids, go to Orchids ...
 A Witness to the Creator.)

 The Darwin exhibition at the AMNH will have a far-reaching effect on the creation vs. evolution debate.
-The exhibition will continue in New York City until May 29, 2006, [see addendum] and then will travel to the Museum of Science in Boston, The Field Museum in Chicago, the Royal Ontario Museum in Toronto and then its final display at Britain’s Natural History Museum in London 2009 (to commemorate the 200th anniversary of Charles Darwin’s birthday and the 150th anniversary of the publication of his On the Origin of Species).
+The exhibition will continue in New York City until May 29, 2006, [Since this article was posted, the AMNH announced that the Darwin exhibit will be extended to August 20.] and then will travel to the Museum of Science in Boston, The Field Museum in Chicago, the Royal Ontario Museum in Toronto and then its final display at Britain’s Natural History Museum in London 2009 (to commemorate the 200th anniversary of Charles Darwin’s birthday and the 150th anniversary of the publication of his On the Origin of Species).
 Already, the exhibition has received tremendous media coverage in the US over the past weeks (including a Newsweek cover story).

 Unfortunately, the Darwin exhibition at the AMNH presents only one particular worldview as true.
 With its impressive, authoritative displays, a museum like the AMNH can be a highly influential tool in presenting the evolution viewpoint.
 This should be a challenge to creationists to build museums from a creation perspective.
 As John Rajca, the former curator of the ICR Museum of Creation and Earth History in San Diego, California, has declared, “There should be a creation museum in every major city in America.”
 Such centers, like AiG’s future Creation Museum near Cincinnati, Ohio, would be great educational outreaches for informing the public about the fallacies of evolution and the positive case for creation and the Creator, the Lord Jesus Christ (Colossians 1).